stringgaijia/BUFF-Inspect/README.md

 ## Known Issues
 - Connect to server isn't working.
 This will be fixed shortly.

+## Planned Features
+- Reseting stickers to their original position
+- Change wearvalue on stickers
+- Add/remove stickers from weapon

 ## Features

 - Generate gencodes for CSGO